 Feedstock Characteristics: Consider the types of tires processed – passenger vs. truck tires, presence of steel belting, and contamination levels.
 Different designs handle various feedstock challenges effectively.

-Budget and ROI Analysis: Consider both capital costs and operating expenses, including energy consumption, maintenance requirements, and expected component lifespan.
+Budget en ROI-analyse: Consider both capital costs and operating expenses, including energy consumption, maintenance requirements, and expected component lifespan.
 Quality systems from established manufacturers like Rumtoo Machine typically offer better long-term value through reliability and performance.

 Industry Applications and User Profiles